 At Oberheiden & McMurrey, LLP, we strive to provide our clients these answers within the first hours of our engagement.

-Statutory Defenses to Allegations of Medicare Fraud
+Statutory Defenses to Allegations of Medicare/Medicaid Fraud

 A thorough analysis will often reveal several favorable defenses that are available under the statutes implicated in the investigation.
 For example, both the Stark Law and the Anti-Kickback statute contain a number of safe-harbor provisions.
 The Stark Law contemplates certain services that fall outside of the “designated health services” covered by the statute’s prohibitions on self-referrals.